rollyourown-xyz/ryo-website-content/collaborate/_index.md

 Thank you for taking an interest in collaborating with us on the rollyourown.xyz project!

+This is the documentation for **collaborating** on rollyourown.xyz projects.
+You can browse the content via the menu on the left-hand side.

+<!--more-->

 rollyourown.xyz is a collaborative open source project.
 All rollyourown.xyz [projects](/rollyourown/projects/) and [modules](/rollyourown/project_modules/) as well as the content of the website itself are developed in the open.

 We would be delighted if you would like to contribute and there are a number of ways you can collaborate on the project.

-<!--more-->

-## TODOs on this page

-{{< highlight "primary" "ToDo">}}

-- [ ] Remove the "Resources in this Section" from the template or re-work it to make it more compact

-{{< /highlight >}}

 ## How to collaborate